-Even if the owner does live in another state, they should have someone nearby managing the property for them.
+Even if the owner lives in another state, they should have someone nearby managing them.
 You should always be able to meet the landlord in person if you want to.
-A scammer may agree to meet in person at first, but you will find that they always come up with an excuse to cancel and it usually involves a sob story.
+A scammer may agree to meet in person at first, but you will find that they always come up with an excuse to cancel, and it usually involves a sob story.

 3. Unusual communication hours.

-Have you noticed that landlord only seems to send you emails at 2 in the morning?
-While they might be a night owl, there is a good chance that they are actually located overseas and running a housing scam.
+Have you noticed that the landlord only seems to send you emails at 2 in the morning?
+While they might be night owls, there is a good chance that they are actually located overseas and running a housing scam.

 4. Poorly written emails and European spellings.

-If their emails are so full of misspellings and grammatical errors that it is difficult to decipher what they are trying to say, this is a major red flag.
-Also, take note of any European spellings, such as the additional “u” in words like colour and labour, or maybe they use the word “revert” instead of “reply”.
+If their emails are full of misspellings and grammatical errors, it is difficult to decipher what they are trying to say.
+This is a major red flag.
+Also, take note of any European spellings, such as the additional “u” in words like colour and labour, or maybe they use the word “revert” instead of “reply.”

 5. They want you to wire funds.

-In today’s digital world, there are plenty of ways to instantly make secure payments from your smartphone or computer.
+There are plenty of ways to instantly make secure payments from your smartphone or computer in today’s digital world.
 There is no reason to ever wire money, especially to someone you don’t know.
 Scammers will try and pressure you into sending a wire transfer because it means that you won’t be able to get your money back.
-Even then, you can still get scammed on Venmo and Zelle so be sure who you’re speaking to is really the owner of the property.
-(Don’t be fooled by fake passports either – it’s very common that the identity they use will have a fake passport as well).
+Even then, you can still get scammed on Venmo and Zelle, so be sure who you’re speaking to is really the owner of the property.
+(Don’t be fooled by fake passports either – commonly, the identity they use will have a fake passport as well).

 6. They are using high-pressure sales tactics.

 The faster a scammer can get you to commit to a property, the less time you have to notice and consider some red flags that might be popping up.
-Often times, they will tell you that there are others ready to rent the property and you have to move fast.
+Oftentimes, they will tell you that others are ready to rent the property, and you have to move fast.
 Most reputable landlords are happy to go through the application and verification process so that both parties are comfortable moving forward and set up for success.
 If you are feeling rushed and uncertain, trust yourself and move on to another listing.